 15.58 Rory: You touched so many people.
 I found your TEDx talk when I was at my lowest point.
 You gave me that hope, and you are committed to sharing this information with as many people as possible.
 Could you tell us about your clinical trials?

-- 00: My first trial was a safety and feasibility trial, in which we saw an improvement in the quality of life and striking reduction in fatigue.
-The second study was randomized and at 12 weeks we could show that there was improvement in quality of life, reduction in fatigue, and improvements in walking speed and hand coordination.
+- 00: My first trial was a safety and feasibility trial, in which we saw an improvement in the quality of life and a striking reduction in fatigue.
+The second study was randomized and at 12 weeks we could show that there was an improvement in the quality of life, reduction in fatigue, and improvements in walking speed and hand coordination.
 The next study is being analyzed now.
 As we have gotten more money we have been able to analyze more data.
-Papers are coming out showing favorable improvements in mood and thinking ability.
+Papers are coming out showing favourable improvements in mood and thinking ability.
 Another paper was just accepted that covers improvements in gait, including before and after videos in improvement in gait.
 Because of these early successful studies, we now have another study funded by the National Multiple Sclerosis Society.
 I am also preparing to study my dietary approach in treating ALS.

 20.33 Jo: You mentioned meditation.
 Could you tell us how spirituality or mindfulness fits for you?

 - 11: For myself, it has been very important to have a meditative practice: a prayerful practice.
 It has been very important for my patients as well.
 We spend more and more time talking about these issues in my seminars.
 It is understanding this that gives us the inner motivation to sustain these diet and lifestyle changes.